Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models

-{\textbf{LLMs as creative systems that can generate cross-domain associations at scale}} Across creative writing, design, and hypothesis generation tasks, LLMs reliably produce large numbers of novel ideas and often emulate or outperform human participants \parencite{si2024can,cropley2023artificial,bellemare2026divergent,koivisto2023best}.
+Across creative writing, design, and hypothesis generation tasks, LLMs reliably produce large numbers of novel ideas and often emulate or outperform human participants \citep{si2024can,cropley2023artificial,bellemare2026divergent,koivisto2023best}.
+Recent evidence further shows that LLMs can perform analogical reasoning that rivals human performance \citep{ding2023fluid,webb2023emergent,liu2026parallelograms} and flexibly recombine knowledge to generate novel solutions \citep{mehrotra2024enhancing,gu2024llms}.
 While the most creative humans still outperform current models in the diversity of the ideas they produce \citep{wenger2025we,meincke2025chatgpt,koivisto2023best}, evidence nevertheless suggests contemporary LLMs have substantial creative capacity.

-Trained on massive, cross-disciplinary corpora, LLMs can detect structural parallels across seemingly unrelated fields and generate cross-domain mappings at scale -- something that may drive their creative ability.
-Recent evidence shows that LLMs can perform analogical reasoning that rivals human performance \parencite{ding2023fluid,webb2023emergent} and flexibly recombine knowledge to generate novel solutions \citep{mehrotra2024enhancing,gu2024llms}, perhaps reflecting the fact that they are less affected by the cognitive bottlenecks that often constrain human analogical reasoning (e.g., limited knowledge access, steep associative hierarchies, and fixation).
-It is thus natural to ask whether cross-domain mapping might benefit humans and LLMs to the same degree.
+This raises a question about whether a cross-domain mapping intervention will have the same effect on LLMs as on humans.
+The scaffolds that support analogical creativity in humans (e.g., extensive domain knowledge and the abstract relations encoded in language) are precisely what LLMs learn to model over pre-training.
+By virtue of being trained on massive, cross-disciplinary corpora, LLMs may better traverse semantic space without the bottlenecks that constrain human analogical reasoning.
+On the other hand, if LLMs already draw broadly across domains by default, an explicit cross-domain prompt may add little on top of what they produce under an ordinary creative framing, yielding a diminished effect relative to humans.
+Exploring these possibilities requires directly comparing how humans and LLMs respond to the same intervention, which is the aim of the present study.